Progress Bar

 Once one clap is detected, a timer runs for one second and further claps within that second are counted.
 Thus, the software can detect multiple claps in close succession.
 The Leonardo’s onboard LED is also lit while each clap is detected.

-shows the Arduino Serial Plotter debugging data.
+Scope 2 shows the Arduino Serial Plotter debugging data.
 The orange trace is the smoothed volume signal; each peak corresponds to what is seen in Scope 1.
 The green trace shows the claps being detected, while the yellow spike shows the one-second counter expiring, having detected two claps (indicated by the peak reaching 200 on the vertical scale).

 Note how the smaller orange peaks are ignored.
 The other two traces ensure that the plotter maintains a useful range.